RobinHankin/tragula/README.md

 # tragula

-To compile permutations.Rnw you will need to copy some files from the permutations submodule to the working directory:
+To compile the example papers, use shell scripts knotmaker and permmaker.
+These will copy Rnw files from existing package vignettes and modify the first line so that latex will use Tragula style rather than jss style.

-git submodule add https://github.com/RobinHankin/permutations.git permutations cp permutations/vignettes/* .
+git submodule add https://github.com/RobinHankin/permutations.git permutations

 Same for knot.Rnw: